jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-cordova/README.md

 This client-side Cordova project must be used in conjunction with the `push-contacts-mobile/server/push-contacts-mobile-picketlink-secured` application, which provide the accompanying server-side functionality.

-When the client application is deployed to an Android or iOS device, the push functionality enables the device to register with the running JBoss Mobile UnifiedPush Server instance and receive push notifications.
-The server-side application provides login authentication for the client application and sends push notification requests to the UnifiedPush Server in response to new contacts being created.
+When the client application is deployed to an Android or iOS device, the push functionality enables the device to register with the running JBoss Unified Push Server instance and receive push notifications.
+The server-side application provides login authentication for the client application and sends push notification requests to the Unified Push Server in response to new contacts being created.
 Push notifications received by the Android or iOS device contain details of newly added contacts.

 ## How do I run it?